airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 And I'll let you translate that back out.

-The previous operations: AND, OR, NOT, and XOR are called *boolean operatorsboolean operators* because they were first studied by George Boole.
-So, if someone mentiones boolean operatorsboolean operators or boolean algebraboolean algebra, you now know what they are talking about.
+The previous operations: AND, OR, NOT, and XOR are called *boolean operators* because they were first studied by George Boole.
+So, if someone mentiones boolean operators or boolean algebra, you now know what they are talking about.

-In addition to the boolean operations, there are also two binary operatorsbinary operators that aren't boolean, shiftshift and rotaterotate.
+In addition to the boolean operations, there are also two binary operators that aren't boolean, shift and rotate.
 Shifts and rotates each do what their name implies, and can do so to the right or the left.
 A left shift moves each digit of a binary number one space to the left, puts a zero in the ones spot, and chops off the furthest digit to the left.
 A left rotate does the same thing, but takes the furthest digit to the left and puts it in the ones spot.
-For example,
+For example:

     Shift left  10010111 = 00101110
     Rotate left 10010111 = 00101111